JoeySalinas12/StickyNotes/readme.md

 └── README.md            # This file
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 MIT

 ---

-Built with ❤️ for mindful productivity.
+Built with ❤️ for minimalist note-taking.